Jadzix4ever/LiviaApp/README.md

 ## How does it work?
 LIVIA uses the OpenAI tool to help with translations.
 It shows translations in a way that makes sense for the chosen phrase.
-It translates sentences in a style that matches the writing style of the author
+It translates sentences in a style that matches the writing style of the author.

 ## Main program window.
 In the main window of the program, there is a list on the right side containing several default courses ready for